Plasma gasification: Process

-Small plasma torches typically use an inert gas such as argon where larger torches require nitrogen.
-The electrodes vary from copper or tungsten to hafnium or zirconium, along with various other alloys.
-A strong electric current under high voltage passes between the two electrodes as an electric arc.
-Pressurized inert gas is ionized passing through the plasma created by the arc.
-The torch's temperature ranges from 2000 to 14000 C. The temperature of the plasma reaction determines the structure of the plasma and forming gas.
+A plasma torch passes strong electric current under high voltage between two electrodes as an electric arc.
+Pressurized gas is ionized passing through the plasma created by the arc.
+The torch's temperature ranges from 2000 to 14000 C. The temperature determines the structure of the plasma and forming gas.

 The waste is heated, melted and finally vaporized.
-Only at these extreme conditions can molecular dissociation occur by breaking apart molecular bonds.
+At these conditions molecular dissociation occurs by breaking apart molecular bonds.
 Complex molecules are separated into individual atoms.
 The resulting elemental components are in a gaseous phase (syngas).
 Molecular dissociation using plasma is referred to as "plasma pyrolysis."

+Materials

+Smaller torches typically use an inert gas such as argon, while larger sizes require nitrogen.
+Electrodes vary from copper or tungsten to hafnium or zirconium, along with other alloys.

 Feedstocks

-The feedstock for plasma waste treatment is most often refuse-derived fuel, biomass waste, or both.
-Feedstocks may also include biomedical waste and hazardous materials.
-Content and consistency of the waste directly impacts performance of a plasma facility.
-Pre-sorting to extract treatable material for the gasification provides consistency.
-Too much inorganic material such as metal and construction waste increases slag production, which in turn decreases syngas production.
-However, a benefit is that the slag itself is chemically inert and safe to handle (certain materials may affect the content of the gas produced, however).
-Shredding waste to small uniform particles before entering the main chamber is generally required.
-This creates an efficient transfer of energy which enable sufficient breakdown of the materials.
+Feedstocks are most often refuse-derived fuel, biomass waste, both or biomedical waste and hazardous materials.
+The content and consistency of the waste directly impacts performance.
+Extracting treatable material improves consistency.
+Too much inorganic material such as metal and construction waste increases slag production, while decreasing syngas production.
+However, the slag is chemically inert and safe to handle.
+Shredding waste to create uniform particles is generally required.
+This creates an efficient transfer of energy which breaks down the material.

-Steam is sometimes added into gasification processes to increase the generation of hydrogen (steam reforming).